umsystem-libraries/library-reporting/reporting-app/umkc_shining_a_light_circulation.md

 This report generates a list of Shining a Light FOLIO item records with total circulation and renewal counts.
 Items are identified using a statistical code.
+Staff can enter a minimum loan count to restrict the results (default = 0 minimum loans to retrieve all items).